-- Getting Started with Oracle Label Security Before using Oracle Label Security, you must register it with the database and then enable the LBACSYS Oracle Label Security account. - Creating an Oracle Label Security Policy An Oracle Label Security policy is a named set of commands that implements Oracle Label Security. - Working with Labeled Data You can manage labeled data, view that data of security attributes for a session, and change the value of session attributes. - Oracle Label Security Using Oracle Internet Directory You can use Oracle Label Security with Oracle Internet Directory.
+- Registering and Logging in to Oracle Label Security Before using Oracle Label Security, you must register (configure) it with the database and then you can log in to Oracle Label Security. - Creating an Oracle Label Security Policy An Oracle Label Security policy is a named set of commands that implements Oracle Label Security. - Working with Labeled Data You can manage labeled data, view that data of security attributes for a session, and change the value of session attributes. - Oracle Label Security Using Oracle Internet Directory You can use Oracle Label Security with Oracle Internet Directory.